Category Archives: Miscellaneous

 The relationship between a contractor and a homeowner is more than just getting the job done.
 A good contractor will work to not only give them a great service but also put their fears at ease by increasing homeowner trust.

 Homeowner trust is key when it comes to gaining repeat customers.
 It’s a great way to create repeat customers and positive reviews.
 In the next few week’s we’ll be sharing a few tips and best practices to earn homeowner trust.
 CONTINUE READING

-In the State of Florida, plumbing pros are required to have their license.
-In fact, you must have a plumbing contractor’s license to work in any trade in Florida.
+In the state of Florida, plumbing pros are required to hold a license to legally perform work in the state.
+Navigating the ins and outs of licensure can be tricky, so we’ve compiled this nifty guide.
 Here’s what you need to know about what licenses and requirements plumbing pros need in Florida.
-CONTINUE READING

 When you turn on the news, it’s easy to learn more about the many natural disasters that have occurred in the last year.
 From hurricanes to severe thunderstorms, natural disasters have left many areas of the country wrecked and in need of assistance.